 Salt Lane is an atmospheric, really well written piece of crime fiction.
 I loved the setting, which I have already briefly spoken about.
 William Shaw captures the gloominess of the surrounding area at times and the beauty of the area well.
 There are some dark, on-the-edge-of-your-seat moments in the book, and the setting of the Kent coastline, worked really well for these scenes, the marshes particularly.
 William Shaw has such a strong sense of place in his writing.

 The mysteries in this book held my attention and the plot kept me wondering how and if they were going to come together.
 There are some great characters to get to know.
 Alex Cupidi is a single mum and she has to juggle looking after her daughter, Zoe, while investigating the murder case.
-Zoe has held on to the hobby that she shared with a character in The Birdwatcher, and this is what makes her character unique and interesting to explore, she certainly isn’t your average teenager.
+Zoe has held on to the hobby that she shared with William South who featured in The Birdwatcher, and this is what makes her character unique and interesting to explore, she certainly isn’t your average teenager.
 Another character who I also loved was Ferriter who works with Alex.
 I thought they had a great working relationship and I can’t wait to catch up with them again.

 Salt Lane is the start of what I hope will be a long, exciting series featuring Cupidi and Ferriter.
 It gets a solid five stars from me.